-At Woodlea Primary, we believe that knowledge helps develop well-rounded, empowered citizens who are ready for life in the wider world.
+At Woodlea Primary School, we believe that knowledge helps develop well-rounded, empowered citizens who are ready for life in the wider world.

 The choices around what we want children to learn are deliberate.
 Skills, vocabulary, and conceptual understanding are forms of knowledge.
-Skills such as critical thinking and problem solving need to be taught within specific subject contexts.
+Skills such as critical thinking and problem-solving need to be taught within specific subject contexts.
 Students are empowered through knowing things and acquiring powerful knowledge.
-At Woodlea Primary, we want children to develop into well-rounded citizens with a host of our values that will emerge through being immersed in a knowledge-rich curriculum.
+We want our pupils to develop into well-rounded citizens with a host of our values that will emerge through being immersed in a knowledge-rich curriculum.

 We believe that children learn best when:

 - Subjects are taught discretely, so that both the knowledge and skills of the subject can be explicitly taught.
 However, we also support children to see links between the different subjects, so they can make connections in their learning and utilise knowledge and skills across subject domains.

-- Units of work are supported by knowledge organisers that detail the facts and vocabulary to be learned.
+- Units of work are supported by knowledge organisers that detail the facts and vocabulary to be learnt.

 - Units are planned to incorporate learning from cognitive science: spaced retrieval practice, formative low-stakes testing, and strategies to build fluency.